Time-Averaged Drift Approximations are Inconsistent for Inference in Drift Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we present several simple yet compelling examples demonstrating that “maximum likelihood” estimators based on the TADA approximation yield inconsistent estimates of the drift parameters.
+In this paper, we present several simple yet compelling examples demonstrating that ``maximum likelihood'' estimators based on TADA yield inconsistent estimates of the aDDM parameters.
+This inconsistency is a natural consequence of the fact that TADA does not define a well-specified forward generative model (because the TADA drift at a given time is only determined by the {\em future} decision time).
 We establish this inconsistency through theoretical derivations for the DDM with a single absorbing boundary, support it with numerical simulations, and further demonstrate it numerically for the DDM with two absorbing boundaries, as well as for the full aDDM.

-We note that although this work focuses on the canonical multiplicative form of the aDDM, our main conclusion regarding estimator inconsistency extends to other model variants as well, as long as they also admit a TADA type estimator described in Section \ref{sec: glam}.
-Examples include models incorporating additive gaze biases, where fixations add to rather than scale the evidence for attended options, and multi-attribute attention models, where fixations modulate attention to individual attributes rather than entire options.
+For the aDDM we also provide an example illustrating the deleterious effects of inconsistency on downstream scientific conclusions.

-Numerous recent studies on the aDDM have relied on the TADA or similar approximations that ignore the fixation trajectory \cite{lupkin2023monkeys, sepulveda2020visual, ramirez2022optimal, yang2023dynamic, yang2024attention, ting2024unraveling, zilker2024attentional, thomas2019gaze, thomas2021uncovering, cavanagh2014eye}.
+Numerous recent studies on the aDDM have relied on TADA or similar approximations that ignore the fixation path \citep{lupkin2023monkeys, sepulveda2020visual, ramirez2022optimal, yang2023dynamic, yang2024attention, ting2024unraveling, zilker2024attentional, thomas2019gaze, thomas2021uncovering, cavanagh2014eye, smith2019estimating}.
 This paper suggests that such an approach may not be as reliable as previously assumed, owing to the demonstrated inconsistency of the resulting estimators.
-On the other hand, employing TADA for downstream scientific analyses does not necessarily lead to incorrect conclusions.
-However, since TADA is based on an intuitive approximation rather than a rigorous statistical foundation, there is no theoretical guarantee that its results are reliable across settings, and we hence consider our findings as a note of caution in that regard.
+We consider our findings as a note of caution in that regard.